JuliaMath/FFTA.jl/README.md

 - `fft(x::AbstractMatrix})`-- Forward FFT
 - `bfft(x::AbstractVector})`-- Backward FFT (unscaled inverse FFT)
 - `bfft(x::AbstractMatrix})`-- Backward FFT (unscaled inverse FFT)

-NOTE: Currently, my C++ code is actually faster than this, so "Fastest Fourier Transform in my Apartment" is a bit of a misnomer.

 ## Why use this?